Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

       - Game Over?
   - Move Ball
   - Check for keyboard input
-  - register draw() to be called again when the screen refreshes.
+  - Registers `draw()` to be called again when the screen refreshes.
 The program continues by repeating everything from Game Loop down.

 <!-- > -->

 ## Challenges

 Try these challenges to improve your understanding of the breakout code by improving the code.

+### Challenge 1 - Organize Code

+Code works better and is easier to understand when it is organized.

+- Arrange your code into these areas:
+  - constants
+  - variables
+  - functions
+  - initialization code

+Use comments to mark each of the areas above.

-### Challenge 1 - Make Constants
+### Challenge 2 - Make Constants

 Identify values that could be constants.
 These would be any value that you might want to change in future.
 Making it a constant and defining it at the top will make it easy to find and change in the future.

 - color values are a good example.
-Move these to the top.
+Move these into your constants section

+What should you define as new constants?
+Anything that is a string, especially if it appears more than once.
+Here are some suggestions:

+- `const color = '#0095DD'`
+- `const ARROW_RIGHT = 'ArrowRight'`
+- `const ARROW_LEFT = 'ArrowLeft'`
+- `const RIGHT = 'RIGHT'`
+- `condst LEFT = 'LEFT'`

+### Challenge 3 - Define new functions

+Storing your code in functions is a best practice.
+The tutorial code does an okay job but doesn't go far enough, you can improve on this!

+- Define an initialization function and move all of the initialization code here.
+- You'll need to call your initialization function to intialize the game.

+### Challenge 4 - Define new functions

+Functions are best when they do one thing.
+When a function does too much it's a sign of poor quality code.

+The `draw()` function does too much.
+Functions like `drawPaddle()`, `drawBall()`, `drawBricks()` are good they have one job that they do.
+Notice these functions are generally shorter.

+The draw function currently does all of this:

+- Clear canvas
+- drawBricks()
+- drawBall()
+- drawPaddle()
+- drawScore()
+- drawLives()
+- collisionDetection()
+- Check ball position
+  - Left and right side of canvas?
+  - Top of canvas?
+  - bottom?
+    - Hit Paddle?
+    - Lose life
+    - Game Over?
+- Move Ball
+- Check for keyboard input
+- Registers `draw()` to be called again when the screen refreshes.

+Notice that one of the things the draw function is responsible for is calling other functions.

+Your job is to extract code from the draw function and create some new functions.
+Make the following functions using code you remove from draw then add a call to the new function inside draw.

+- `function moveBall()` - this function should move the ball by changing the x and y.
+- `function collisionCanvas()` - Checks for collision of the ball with the edges of the canvas.
+- `function collisionPaddle()` - Checks for collision with between the ball and the paddle.
+- `function checkKeys()` - Moves the paddle if the left or right arrow is pressed.

-### Challenge 2 - Identify duplicate code
+### Challenge 5 - Identify duplicate code

 Identify Duplicate code.
 Any time you are doing the same operation more than once you should make a function.
 This will avoid errors in the future and make it easier to make changes and find problems.
-  - Code that initializes the ball and paddle positions.
-This appears at the top and in draw().

-### Challenge 3 - Use Subroutines

-Subroutines are blocks of code that are run each time the main part of your code is run.
-Having blocks of related code inside functions makes it easy for you reason about your program.
-Currently drawBricks, drawBall, drawPaddle are all subroutines to the main game loop in draw.
-The draw function also contains a big block of code that could be broken out into separate functions.
-  - moveBall() - is not a function but it should be!
-The ball is moved in the draw() function this code could be moved into a new function.
-  - initializeBricks() - is not a function but it should be!
-The bricks are initialized at the top of code.
-This would be better handled by moving this code into a function.
+- Look at the array where the bricks array is initialized.
+Each brick has an x and y of 0.
+Now look at the `drawBricks` function.
+Here the x and y of each brick is calculated each time the bricks are drawn.
+Your goal is to initialize bricks with the correct x and y.
+Now just use the x and y of each in `drawBricks`.

-### Challenge 4 - Encapsulating code
+### Challenge 6 - More Challenges

-Encapsulating Values.
-Moving values into Objects groups those values together making them easier to reason about.
-Currently the Bricks are objects but they could be improved.
-  - Bricks - Each brick is an object with three properties: x, y, and status.
-These properties get set in drawBricks().
-This would be better set in when the bricks are initialized.
-  - Ball - Is not an object but it could be.
-The ball is moved and positioned by the variables: x, y, dx, and dy.
-M aking a ball object with these properties would be better, more organized, and make it easier to expand the code in the future.
+- Change the color of the game elements.
+Use a different color for the ball, paddle, bricks, and background.
+- Colors the bricks so that each row is a different color
+- Make the ball change color each time it hits a brick
+- Change the number of rows and columns of bricks.
+For example make 4 rows or 6 columns of bricks.
+- Make bricks

 <!-- > -->